United States Navy Band

-The band performs all styles of music – from ceremonial pieces such as "ruffles and flourishes" to classical, rock, jazz and country hits.
+The band performs a broad range of music, including ceremonial ruffles and flourishes, classical, rock, jazz, and country.

 Organization and personnel

 Since its official designation in 1925, the United States Navy Band has grown into a diverse organization of multiple performing units.
 The organization features six performing ensembles: the Concert Band, the Ceremonial Band, the Commodores jazz ensemble, Country Current country-bluegrass ensemble, the Cruisers contemporary entertainment ensemble, and the Sea Chanters chorus.
 There are also several chamber music groups.
 The multiple ensembles help meet the public demand for different types of music and the needs of Navy recruiting.

 The United States Navy Band is composed of 172 enlisted musicians and four officers, under the direction of Capt.
 Kenneth Collins.

 Concert Band

 The Concert Band is the Navy's premier wind ensemble.
 Along with the Ceremonial Band, this band was part of the original Navy Band in 1925.
 The group plays concerts in the Washington, D.C. area and performs a month-long national tour each year.